 In addition to performing with her own ensemble, Natalie has also been the featured vocalist in repeated appearances with the Scotty Barnhart Quintet, the Paul McDonald Big Band, and the bossa nova band Corovado, and has shared the stage with such illustrious musicians as Clayton Cameron, James Leary, Roy McCurdy and Trevor Ware.

 Natalie holds a bachelor’s degree in History and Art History from UCLA.
-She honed her vocal technique with Cathy Segal-Garcia and Marilyn Maye and currently studies with triple Grammy-Nominated vocalist Sara Gazarek.
+She honed her vocal technique with Cathy Segal-Garcia, Marilyn Maye and triple Grammy-Nominated vocalist Sara Gazarek.
 Natalie sings in English, French, Spanish, Italian and Brazilian Portuguese.
 She has also studied sacred music, earning her cantor certification as a leader of song from the Archdiocese of Los Angeles in 2006.
 She stills sings regularly at Sunday masses, weddings, funerals, and other services at several Catholic churches in Southern California.